aws-samples/aws-refactoring-to-serverless/implementation/extract-send-message/README.md

 The code will deploy 2 versions of this Lambda:
 - bakePizza_original: Here the Lambda publishes message to SQS from code.
 - bakePizza_refactored: Only contains application logic.
-Message sending is extracted from Lambda and wired in CDK [service_integraiton-stack-refactored.ts]
+Message sending is extracted from Lambda and wired in CDK

 ---
 ## Deploy the infrastructure